will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 Angular is specified as a `peerDependency` rather than a `dependency` in order to avoid having the consuming application install multiple, conflicting versions of Angular.
 [This article](https://blog.angularindepth.com/npm-peer-dependencies-f843f3ac4e7f) has some good information on `peerDependencies` and when to use them.

+# Conclusion

+We have seen how we can create an Angular component library which can be consumed by multiple different Angular applications, as well as how  we can work with libraries in development and publish them for production.
+Below I have listed the resources I have found useful for learning about Angular libraries myself, and for writing this article.

 # Useful resources